-If Joanne keeps her pension with HOOPP, she is eligible to receive a monthly lifetime pension of \$1,245 along with a bridge benefit of \$55 per month that will be paid until she turns 65.
+If she keeps her pension with HOOPP, Joanne is eligible to receive a monthly lifetime pension of \$1,525 along with a bridge benefit of \$75 per month that will be paid until she turns 65.

-These amounts could grow with any approved cost of living adjustment (COLA) both before and after retirement.
-If COLA was provided at an average of 2.0% per year over 15 years, this could increase her lifetime pension to \$1,665 per month and her bridge benefit to \$75 per month by the time she retires at age 60.
+These amounts would grow with any approved COLA both before and after retirement.
+If COLA were provided at an average of 2.0% per year over 15 years, this could increase her lifetime pension to \$2,040 per month and her bridge benefit to \$100 per month by the time she retires at age 60.
+She won't be able to make any more contributions, but she knows her pension will be a secure source of income when she retires.
+Over her lifetime, Joanne would receive approximately \$791,300 from HOOPP.